k-szuster/luci-access-control/README.md

 - Call make to compile OpenWRT with the selected package installed.
 You'll find it in <openwrt>/bin/<target>/packages/luci/luci-app-access-control_....ipk file.

-On OpenWrt-BB, after installing the ipk package you need to additionally run this command on the device:
+- On OpenWrt-BB, after installing the ipk, you need to additionally run this command on the device:

 	/etc/init.d/inetac enable